fedcloud-eu/edudns-doc/README.md

-# Secret management service for EGI Federated Cloud
+# eduDNS: Dynamic DNS service for education

 This is the documentation repository for eduDNS service for GEANT.